Soundmoney254/Bank-of-Flatiron/README.md

 * HTML: provides the structure of the web page.
 * CSS: provides the styling of the web page.
-* JavaScript: provides the functionality of the web page.
+* React JS: provides the functionality of the web page.

 <!-- GETTING STARTED -->
 ## Getting Started/Setup